Saif64/Saif64/README.md

 ---

 ## ⭐🌟 If you are trying to learn DSA or taking preparation or want to see how a website or app is built of your next interview you can always visit my repository
-#### Be sure to follow me and give a star in the repository you like.
+#### :computer: Be sure to follow me and give a star in the repository you like.
 Try to contribute by implementing features in the repos. ⭐🌟
 | Project Name| Technology USed|
 |:-----------:|:---------------:|
 | [Interview-Prep](https://github.com/Saif64/Interview-prep) | Best Repository to prepare yourself 🤓